 While Bakemonogatari is probably still bizarre in Japan, the religion/mythology of Japan at least let the original audience understand things like the crab gods and lost cows.
 And the puns.
 Oh god, the puns...

 Black★Rock Shooter: Let's get this straight.
-We have the story starting in a Mental World with a Stripperific outfitted girl fighting other dream versions of girls, no clear heroes of villains, just some girls fighting each other for some reason, and this is before meet the YandereWheelchair Woobie, Kagari, whose favorite hobby seems to be chucking gross-colored fruit pastries at people in both the real and Mental World.
-And older woman who serves everyone coffee, but calls it "dirty water" when asked if she likes it.
+We have the story starting in a Mental World with a Stripperific outfitted girl fighting other dream versions of girls, no clear heroes or villains, just some girls fighting each other for some reason, and this is before we meet the YandereWheelchair Woobie, Kagari, whose favorite hobby seems to be chucking gross-colored macaroons at people in both the real and Mental World.
+And an older woman who serves everyone coffee, but calls it "dirty water" when asked if she likes it.
 Then there's some Fractured Fairy Tale about a bird soaking up rainbow colors until it turns black and dies.
-And the color of bird the hero most admires, is actually the black dead one.
+And the color of the bird the hero most admires is actually the black dead one.

 Bobobo-bo Bo-bobo: the characters confuse their enemies into submission, confusing the viewer in the process.
 The main character is a Kenshiro knock-off with a blonde afro who uses "fist of the nose hair", and the enemy is an evil empire that wants to shave everyone's head.
 That covers the first couple of episodes, and it gets weirder.

 Cat Soup, which is considered to be weird even by the standards of weird Japanese things.